 What is CSS Specificity?

-It decides which style is applied when multiple selectors target the same element.
+CSS specificity decides which style is applied when multiple selectors target the same element.
 It helps you find which style has taken charge.
-You can specify it based on the types of selectors you were using.
-The higher the specificity, the more important the style becomes.
+You can specify it based on the types of CSS selectors you were using.
+The higher the CSS specificity, the more important the style becomes.

 Understanding How CSS Specificity Works

-You can get various types of selectors in CSS.
-You can calculate the specificity of a selector based on some set of rules, which determine which style should take the highest priority.
+You can get various types of CSS selectors.
+You can calculate the CSS specificity of a selector based on a set of rules, which determine which style should take the highest priority.
+This explains how to calculate CSS specificity and how CSS selectors affect priority.

-• Inline Styles: The element that got styled using the direct style tag gets the highest priority in CSS.
-You can see they always override all other styles, no matter where the other styles come from.
+- Inline Styles: The element that got styled using the direct style tag gets the highest priority in CSS.
+You can see they always override styles in CSS, no matter where the other styles come from.

 Example: